Susie Suh: Career

-Following her debut, Suh released The Bakman Tapes in 2011 on her own label, Collective Records.
+Following her debut, Suh released The Bakman Tapes – The Complete Edition in 2010 on her own label, Collective Records.
 The single “I Do” has received over 51 million streams on Spotify.

-In 2015, her track “Good Times” was featured on the final episode of the second season of NBC's The Night Shift and in Fox's Rosewood.
-Tracks from the album also appeared in film and television, including Parenthood and Hart of Dixie.
+In 2015, album track “Good Times” was featured on the final episode of the second season of NBC's The Night Shift and in Fox's Rosewood.
+Tracks from The Bakman Tapes also appeared in film and television, including Parenthood and Hart of Dixie.

-Her single "Here with Me" was featured on season 1, episode 3 ("Wujing (No. 84)") of the television series The Blacklist, and in 2019 in the film The Sun Is Also a Star.
+Her single "Here with Me" is featured on season 1 of the television series The Blacklist, is played over the end credits of the 2017 film Oh Lucy!, and in 2019 in the film The Sun Is Also a Star.
 It received more than 51 million streams on Spotify.

 In 2021 she released the album Invisible Love.
 Parade called the title track "a transcendent pop gem" and its video "hauntingly gorgeous."
 A special edition vinyl release was scheduled for 2022.
 As of May 2022 her songs had been streamed more than 125 million times on Spotify, and in 2021 she was added to more than 130,000 Spotify playlists.

 Her music has been compared to that of Fiona Apple and Aimee Mann.
 She has cited Joni Mitchell and Beth Gibbons among her influences.